Honestly now: why wouldn’t you want to study in The Republic of Ireland?

 - Dublin City University

-Step 2: What subjects to apply for in Ireland?
+What degree subjects to apply for in Ireland?

 Ireland is the first that recommends that students shouldn’t apply for a mother-discipline.
 This means that, if you want to study Mechatronics, for instance, you’re better off applying to a Technology and Engineering university, and then going wild and picking your specialisation during college years.

-The reason Ireland recommends this is because, once you are enrolled and want to change your Major, meaning your specialisation, you have to start a Master’s degree all over again, not just simply move from discipline to discipline, like a bee testing different flowers.
+The reason Ireland recommends this is because, once you are enrolled and want to change your major (your specialisation), you have to start a Master’s degree all over again, not just simply move from discipline to discipline, like a bee testing different flowers.

 Some of the mother-disciplines you can check out in Ireland are: